guyuuan/ViewBindingEx/README.md

-ViewBinding with Kotlin Property Delegate and Lifecycle
+ViewBinding with Kotlin Property Delegate and Lifecycle, no memory leak